₦airaland Forum

 Compliance

-The first, and most important, rule of facilities maintenance is making sure your residential, retail, or commercial location is maintained at all times.
+The first and most important rule of facility maintenance is ensuring that your residential, retail, or commercial property remains fully compliant and properly maintained at all times.

 Lighting Maintenance